Vyral/elrod-hedenborg/_posts/2018-08-17-how-i-went-from-3-transactions-in-2011-to-230-in-2017.md

 The reason I share this information with you isn’t to brag.
 I have a Ph.D. in DUMB when it comes to real estate—I’ve done every dumb thing you can possibly imagine.

-If you’d like to know more about how how we train our agents to reach their highest performance level possible, don’t hesitate to call or email us.
+If you’d like to know more about how we train our agents to reach their highest performance level possible, don’t hesitate to call or email us.
 We’d love to talk to you.

 &nbsp;